Androz2091/discord-giveaways/README.md

 -   **options.hasGuildMembersIntent**: whether the bot has access to the GUILD_MEMBERS intent.
 It works without, but it will be faster with.
 -   **options.default.botsCanWin**: whether bots can win a giveaway.
 -   **options.default.exemptPermissions**: an array of discord permissions.
 Members who have at least one of these permissions will not be able to win a giveaway even if they react to it.
+-   **options.default.requiredParticipationCount**: the required number of participations a giveaway needs to have before it is able to end
+-   **options.default.noValidEndingInterval**: the amount of time a giveaway should get extended for if "requiredParticipationCount" or "requiredWinnerCount" get not reached
 -   **options.default.embedColor**: a hexadecimal color for the embeds of giveaways.
 -   **options.default.embedColorEnd**: a hexadecimal color the embeds of giveaways when they are ended.
 -   **options.default.reaction**: the reaction that users will have to react to in order to participate.